What are you looking for?

 Ieuan’s mum is taking on 11 challenges in the 11th month of November to raise money for our HJ Heroes, UK Sepsis Trust & other charities.
 Find out more and help her fundraising efforts.

-The signs and symptoms of Sepsis
+The signs and symptoms of sepsis

 Sepsis can be difficult to identify because many of the symptoms can mimic flu.
 Such symptoms can include chills, fever or low body temperature, light headiness due to low blood pressure, rapid heartbeat, shaking, skin rash and warm skin.
 Click here to see an infographic on how to spot symptoms.